denisechendd/denichendd.github.io/_pages/about.md

 * Looked for more challenges and being a passionate problem-solver with experiences of Hackathons
 * Collaborative team player that makes most of team spirit and always enjoy working with a team
 * Always found several solutions to determine the best approach to solve problems
-* Believed everything is possible and willing to try it out

 During my leisure time, I was an active learner to take several online courses from **Coursera**, **Udemy**, **Udacity**, and watching Youtube channel.
 Recently, I am a beginner of writing blog posts related in data science field.
 I am active to keep producing more comprehensive and structured articles